 Easy school lunch ideas should be the norm

-Another tip is to spend some time teaching your kindergartener how to open the snacks you are sending for lunch.
-For example, do a few mock lunches at home and teach them how to open granola bars and YoplaitGoGurt tubes.
-Check out this easy hack for opening Yoplait GoGurt.
+- Spend some time teaching your kindergartener how to open the snacks you are sending for lunch.
+For example, do a few mock lunches at home and teach them how to open granola bars and yogurt tubes.

 Here are the best lunch ideas for kindergarten: